 In light of recent events, we decided to showcase some of the key players in healthcare and the important work they do.
-We recently looked at vaccine production and the key processes involved, so what is MHRA and what role does it play within healthcare?
+We recently looked at vaccine production and the key processes involved, and now we will look at MHRA.
+So, what is MHRA and what role does it play within healthcare?

 What is MHRA?

 MHRA stands for Medicines and Healthcare products Regulatory Agency and it is part of the UK’s Department of Health.
 Employing around 1,200 people across England, the Agency is responsible for regulating medicines, medical devices and blood donations for transfusions within the UK.
 It is instrumental in protecting and maintaining public health, supporting development and innovation in this area and running both the Clinical Practice Research Datalink (CPRD) and the National Institute for Biological Standards and Control (NIBSC).

 The MHRA makes sure that any medicine or medical device is safe to use, and it meets the required quality and regulatory standards.
 A medical device can be anything from a plaster to an asthma inhaler or a ventilator used within a hospital setting.
 All medicines need to obtain a licence from the MHRA before they can be prescribed or sold within the UK.
 This ensures that they are both effective and safe to use.

 The MHRA also continues to monitor the use of new medicines.
 Patients or doctors can record any issues with the MHRA that may require further investigation through the Yellow Card scheme.
 Having a scheme like this in place also helps to trace and record counterfeit medicines, for example, the reports of fake products that claimed to protect against, test for or cure coronavirus.
 Items like these are not only dangerous due to the lack of medical authentication, but they provide false hope for people during a difficult time.

 The MHRA’s part in combating coronavirus